star-bnl/star-sw/OnlTools/Jevp/readme.txt

 In order to run the code you will need to execute the root scripts described in the following sections.

+One should source OnlTools/Jevp/level.source at the begining of each session.
+The programs will most likely work with the default offline source level, but are only guarenteed at the software level indicated...

 **********************************
 * II.
 Code structure